 Students’ possessions are not insured under any College insurance policy.
 The College does not accept responsibility for any thefts or losses from students’ rooms or anywhere else on campus at any time, either during semesters or breaks.
 This applies to damages from water, steam, soot, smoke, fire, or other destruction.
 Students who wish to have property insurance should make individual arrangements through a homeowner or renter policy or purchase an insurance policy written expressly for college students living in residence halls.

 Information about this type of insurance is available at the Office of Residence Life & Housing.
-Students should record serial or model numbers of items such as stereo equipment, bicycles, computers, and musical instruments.
+Students should record serial or model numbers of items such as cell phones; laptops; stereo equipment, other electronics, bicycles and musical instruments.
 Reports of stolen property should be filed promptly with the Office of Safety and Security, and the student should keep a copy of this report to be submitted to an insurance company with a claim.

 Recycling and re-use containers are color coded and centrally located in each residence hall.
 Students are responsible for collecting, separating, and placing their own recyclable, reusable materials and waste in the proper containers.
 Compost receptacles are also available in many common area kitchens.